Kika Perez: Film

 Perez played a blonde Latina in Daniel Zirilli's Independent flick Latin Kingz, released in 2003.

 Perez then joined the cast of Independent Film Estados (Argentina), as "Gabriella," opposite Mexican actor Alfonso de Anda, which won an award for Best Latin Film in the "Made in Miami" Film Festival.

 Perez also starred in the short films like The Asylum for Mac Vision Entertainment and also worked as the lead in Ecuadorian writer/director Ivan Ehlers's Vlad and Antoinette.

 Writing

 Perez has written articles for publications like U.S. Hispanic Music Publication Batanga Magazine and hosted Batanga.com Specials (see other activities, below), amongst others, including copy for bilingual advertising agencies and entertainment websites.
 Her poetry is an intricate part of her creative life and a few of her pieces have been published.
 Forever Spoken, an ongoing publication by "The International Library of Poets" features her entry:

 My Ruse.
 She has also contributed to online sites like DailyCents.com, writing articles about U.S. Hispanic Politics.

 Others

-Perez hosted Batanga.com's "Jeep's New Artist Adventure," a Documentary where she showcased Mexican Rock en Español Band Leche's record making process in Miami with renowned producer Sebastian Krys.
+Perez hosted Batanga.com's "Jeep's New Artist Adventure," a Documentary where she showcased Mexican Rock en Español Band Leche's record making process in Miami with producer Sebastian Krys.
 She was featured as Batanga.com's Latin Female of the month.